A documentary film produced, filmed, edited and directed by Norio Ogikubo.

-This documentary film explores the themes of prenatal memories and child-rearing.
+This documentary film explores the themes of prenatal memories and Parenting.

 “Prenatal memories” refers to the children’s recollections from the time that they were inside their mothers’ bodies—as well as from an even earlier time.
 It is said that children are able to access such memories between the ages of around two and four.

-In this film—which has neither music nor narration—the camera carefully captures interviews regarding prenatal memories, as well as child-rearing scenes.
+In this film—which has neither music nor narration—the camera carefully captures interviews regarding prenatal memories, as well as Parenting scenes.

 It is our hope that viewers will put aside any prior existing conceptions to watch our film, which portrays researchers, educators, and doctors.
 By inviting our audience to watch with fresh eyes, we thereby aim to provide a space for our audience members to consider, also with fresh eyes, the relationships with their own children, as well as any other children in their lives.

 We welcome viewers who are familiar with the concepts of prenatal memories and past life memories, as well as those who may have never before encountered such concepts.
 We hope that our honest portrayal will uncover something important for each and every individual who watches the film.

 Doctor Akira Ikegawa runs an obstetrics and gynecology clinic in the city of Yokohama, Kanagawa prefecture.
 He is also a leading researcher in the field of prenatal memories, and travels regularly around the world giving lectures.

 When children who retain prenatal memories are asked the reason why they were born, they inevitably respond, “to help people.”